 George Washington, also known as the United States of America’s founding father, was an American political leader, military general, statesman, and the first president of the United States.
 He led the American revolution that won the war of independence and presided at a constitutional convention in 1787 which brought about a federal government and the U.S. constitution.

 4. Nelson Mandela

 Nelson Rolihlahla Mandela was a South African political leader who led the anti-apartheid revolutionary.
 He served as president from 1994 to 1999.
 He served a long prison sentence due to his fight against racism and apathy.
 This encouraged Mandela the more with his goal of uniting the country.
 He was the first black head of states in the country.

 Notable Mentions: Adolf Hitler, Mao Zedong, Fidel Castro, Winston Churchill, ZurielOduwale (Born in July 2002, and has been receiving international recognition since the age of 8.
-She has interviewed about 30 different presidents and head of states).
+She has been interviewed about 30 different presidents and heads of state).

 With the few examples above, we can prove to an extent if true leaders are born or made.

 Are leaders born or made?
 Having said all above, born leadership skill is not enough, it has to be worked upon.
 Not born with any of the likable or most common leadership skills doesn’t mean that you cannot make a good leader.
 For instance, introverts who find it hard to mix with people are contrary to the aforementioned leadership skill of charisma and presence, they can make a good leader if they can learn and put into action things they have learned.

 How then do you develop leadership traits?